KenKundert/inform/doc/user.rst

 :func:`inform.cull` strips items from a collection that have a particular value.
 The collection may be list-like (*list*, *tuple*, *set*, etc.) or a dictionary-like (*dict*, *OrderedDict*).
-A new collection of the same type is returned with the unddesirable values removed.
+A new collection of the same type is returned with the undesirable values removed.

 By default, :func:`inform.cull` strips values that would be *False* when cast to a Boolean (0, *False*, *None*, '', (), [], etc.).
 A particular value may be